shamil/graphout/README.md

 ### Outputs configuration

 Each output is a Node.js module.
 The only exception is a built-in `logoutput` output, which is part of this project.
-The other currently available outputs are `Zabbix` and `CloudWatch`, they are separate Node.js packages.
+The other currently available outputs are `Zabbix` and `CloudWatch`, they are separate packages.
 Those outputs are dependencies of this project, so they're installed automatically when you install **Graphout**.

 **`logoutput`**

 The only param for this output is `path`, to the log file where all queries results will be written to.

-Other outputs documentation:
+More outputs documentation:

 - [Zabbix](https://github.com/shamil/graphout-output-zabbix) output
 - [CloudWatch](https://github.com/shamil/graphout-output-cloudwatch) output

 ### Custom outputs

 Custom outputs are very easy to write.
-You just write a `function` that accepts 3 arguments.
+You just write a `function` that accepts **`3`** arguments.
 Inside your `function` you listen to upcoming events and process them as you desire.
 Just take a look at the [`logoutput`](https://raw.githubusercontent.com/shamil/graphout/master/lib/logoutput.js) output as an example.

 **Function arguments**

 - **`events`** (EventEmitter), where all the events will be sent to.
 - **`logger`**, the logger where you can send your logs to.
-- **`params`**, the output params, all the params that were passed to your output (read above)
+- **`params`**, the output params, all the params that were passed to the output module (read above about output `params`)

 **Available events**